enkidevs/curriculum/sql/dql/aggregate-queries/basic-maths.md

 | 4  | 50 | 60     | 95      | 205   |
 | 5  | 90 | 55     | 75      | 220   |

 Keep in mind that the new column `total` exists only for the duration or the purpose of the query, and that it will not modify the database.
-On top of that, arithmetic operations can be used with numerical values and multiple columns at once.

 If for some reason you want a table which contains the ratio between `hp` and `attack` as a percentage you would use: